 - Accident-Only – These policies only cover expenses associated with accidents (most sudden physical injuries).
 Accident-only plans are often cheaper than the more comprehensive accident and illness policies.
 Owners whose cats have several pre-existing conditions might find this to be a better option.

-- Wellness – Also called a preventative care plan, most providers cover routine vet expenses such as vaccinations, annual exams, spay/neuter procedures, etc., but check the policy carefully before signing up.
-These are not technically pet insurance products but are often sold as an add-on to one of the pet insurance policies described above.
-There are also a few companies that offer it separate from an insurance policy.
+Some companies also offer a wellness plan (aka preventative care plan) during the enrollment process to cover routine vet expenses such as vaccinations, annual exams, spay/neuter procedures, etc., but check the policy carefully before signing up.
+This add-on coverage isn’t technically an insurance product is often sold as an add-on to a pet insurance policy.
+A few companies also offer it separately from an insurance policy.

 Premium Is Determined By The Deductible, Reimbursement & Payout Options